AshGw/AES-256/README.md

 still take 10^46 years to run through every possible combination.

 Im using  the bytes key :  b'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeef=' / string key : 'Ashreeeeeeeeeeeeeeeeeeeeeeeeeeef'   for demonstartion purposes only.
-It doesnt take 2 seconds to guess a key based on my name.
+It takes no time to guess a key based on my name.
 So ALWAYS USE A RANDOMLY GENERATED KEY.

 Follow these 2 simple steps to work a key:
 1) Generate a random string key :